Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What are two responsibilities of testers in a Development Team? (choose two)
+### What are two responsibilities of testers in a Scrum Team? (choose two)

 - [ ] Verifying the work of programmers.
-- [x] Everyone in the Development Team is responsible for quality.
+- [x] Everyone in the Developers is responsible for quality.
 - [ ] Tracking quality metrics.
 - [ ] Finding bugs.
 - [x] Scrum has no "tester" role.

 **[⬆ Back to Top](#table-of-contents)**

-### The CEO asks the Development Team to add a "very important" item to a Sprint that is in progress.
-What should the Development Team do?
+### The CEO asks the Developers to add a "very important" item to a Sprint that is in progress.
+What should the Developers do?

 - [ ] Add the item to the current Sprint and drop an item of equal size.
 - [ ] Add the item to the current Sprint without any adjustments.